 The buildings within Block II are designed to front on Timberwood Boulevard and turn the corner to front Access Road C. The building along Timberwood Boulevard starts with two stories and steps to a three-story building along Access Road C. This allows for the building to work with the grade while providing the appropriate mass to these two important streets.
-There is additional frontage available for future development of the block at the corner of Timberwood Boulevard and Access Road B. The parking lot is designed to allow the possibility of a parking deck that would accommodate this future infill development.
-Finally, there will be space for public art, benches, kiosks, and/or other features on all four the corner of Timberwood and Access Road C for the purpose of framing this important intersection and providing an improved pedestrian orientation.
+Block II proposes multi-story buildings and/or single family attached dwellings that are designed to front along Timberwood Boulevard and Access Road C. The height of buildings and the location of the buildings, fronting on Timberwood Boulevard and Access Road C, provide the appropriate mass to these two important streets.
+There is additional frontage available for future development of the block at the corner of Timberwood Boulevard and Access Road B as well as along Access Road B. The parking lot is designed to be located internally within the block and to allow the possibility of a parking deck that would accommodate this future infill development additional parking need.
+Finally, there will be space for public art, benches, kiosks, and/ or other features on all four of the corners of Timberwood and Access Road C for the purpose of framing this important intersection and providing an improved pedestrian orientation.
+If residential units are built on the property, amenities, as outlined in Table A, must be provided.
+Amenity area must be no less than 7% of the total area of Block II dedicated to residential use.